 Jeremías has had masterclasses and coachings with Paul Biss, Ronald Copes, Paul Katz, Seymour Lipkin, Robert McDonald, Itzhak Perlman, Arnold Steinhardt, Roger Tapping, Donald Weilerstein, as well as members of the Borromeo, Brentano, Shanghai and Takacs Quartets.

-Jeremías made his first solo appearances at the age of 10 with the Córdoba Youth Orchestra with which he toured several halls in Argentina, in addition to performing Tchaikovsky Concerto with the Córdoba National University Symphony.
-In 2009 he was invited to play at the inaugural concert of the “Por los Caminos del Vino” Festival, and in the inaugural concert of the 2010 Young Concert Series at Femusc Festival in Brazil where he met Miriam Fried, who encouraged him to study with her at the New England Conservatory where he received his Bachelor of Music with academic honors.
+Jeremías made his first solo appearances at the age of 10 with the Córdoba Youth Orchestra with which he toured several halls in Argentina.
+In 2009, he was invited to play at the inaugural concert of the “Por los Caminos del Vino” Festival, and in the inaugural concert of the 2010 Young Concert Series at Femusc Festival in Brazil where he met Miriam Fried, who encouraged him to study with her at the New England Conservatory where he received his Bachelor of Music with academic honors.
 While at NEC he has been one of the winners at the NEC Bales 2012 Instrument Competition.
 He has performed at Jordan Hall in multiple occasions with his quartet and with the New England Conservatory Philharmonia, as well as performances at the Music for Food program, dedicated to raise funds for those in need in the Greater Boston area.
 Jeremías obtained his Master of Music from the Juilliard School, where he studied with Sylvia Rosenberg and Ronald Copes.
 While in New York, he has performed with the Juilliard Orchestra in several occasions at the Alice Tully Hall in Lincoln Center.
 He recently obtained a Professional Studies Certificate from the Manhattan School of Music where he studied with, Glenn Dicterow (former concertmaster of the New York Philharmonic), Lisa Kim, and Sylvia Rosenberg.

 Jeremías started playing the violin at the age of 3 in his hometown of Córdoba, Argentina where he studied with Fabricio Valvasori.
 When he turned 14 years of age, he started to study with Fernando Hasaj.
 In order to do so, Jeremías had to travel 10 hours each way to Buenos Aires by himself for lessons every two weeks.
 This commitment to his musical education, however, earned him an unacceptable number of absences from his local school, leading him to study intensively and pass the required exams in 14 subjects, graduating with a high school diploma at 15.